 - A. Goals: A goal is something your organization is planning to achieve through this project.
 A goal should be realistic and measurable. - B. Objectives: Objectives describe how the goal is going to be achieved.
 The objectives must be specific, measurable and achievable in a specified time. - C. Outcomes: Outcomes reflect what is the expected result at the end of the performance period.

-Example of Goal, objectives and an outcome
+Example of Goals, objectives and outcomes